LiborH94/cinema/README.md

 - **Complete Admin CRUD:** Seamless management of cinema halls, movies, plays and tickets.
 - **Advanced Security & Middleware:** Custom `CheckProfileAccess` middleware protecting user data against unauthorized access, alongside strict Admin/User role separation.
-- **Automated Ticket PDF Generation:** Upon successful reservation, the system generates a secure PDF ticket.
-Every ticket features a unique QR code generated from its secure UUID, ready for electronic scanning at the cinema entrance.
+- **Automated Ticket QR code Generation:** Every ticket features a unique QR code generated from its secure UUID, ready for electronic scanning at the cinema entrance.
 - **UUID & ID Enumeration Protection:** The system uses secure UUIDs instead of auto-incrementing IDs, and returns a `404 Not Found` instead of a `403 Forbidden` for unauthorized requests.
 This completely prevents attackers from testing and trying to find out which IDs exist in the database and which do not.
 - **Robust Testing:** High test coverage of critical paths using Feature tests, DB seeders, and factories for realistic data generation.